secretagentan/exercise_w05d05_mongo_node_express/README.md

 ## 👷 Setup

 - Fork and clone this repo.
-- Install your dependencies with `npm install` and run `node app.js` to start up your server.
+- Install your dependencies with `npm install` and start up your server.
 - Start up a mongoDB server!

 ## 🔬 Getting started